Which antidepressants should be avoided during pregnancy?

 Should I switch medications?

 The decision to continue or change your antidepressant medication is up to you and your health care provider.
 Concerns about potential risks must be weighed against the possibility that a drug substitution could fail and cause a depression relapse.
-Keep in mind that switching medications during pregnancy will mean that you're exposing your baby to an additional medication, which could increase the risk of side effects and congenital problems.

 What happens if I stop taking antidepressants during pregnancy?